gizemarik/belong-project/README.md

 **What We Offer**
 Fully remote, meaningful impact, and direct influence on Belong's architecture as we grow.

-Apply to careers@belong.app with your resume, GitHub, and references to backend tasks in this repo.
+Apply to careers[a-t]belong.app with your resume, GitHub, and references to backend tasks in this repo.

-## Thoughtful Suggestions as Your Head of Product

-To make this repo even more effective:
-- Add subfolders like `/react-native-tasks/`, `/frontend-tasks/`, and `/backend-tasks/` with sample challenges (e.g., build a simple fan persona component or API endpoint).
-- Include a `CONTRIBUTING.md` for application guidelines.
-- Link to our website (belong.app) or a Notion page for more company info.
-- Consider adding diversity/inclusion statements to attract a broader talent pool.
-- If "Backend React Developer" was a typo, we could reframe it as "Full-Stack Developer" or clarify the stack—let me know for revisions!

 We're excited to hear from you—let's build the future of fandom together! 🚀